Carloschi7/MinecraftSandbox/README.md

 ## Terrain generation

 The world is generated using the Perlin terrain generation to generate everything.
 Two interlaced perlin maps are used to generate the land and another one is used to generate the water areas.
-The area that is allocated to water by its perlin map is then warped downwards to create enough space to actually for the water.
+The area that is allocated to water by its perlin map is then warped downwards to create enough space to actually fit the water.
 The warping is done by takin the original output of the land maps and by decreasing the height of the blocks linearly using some exponential functions

 ## UI and crafting